• Zero-Day Wire

 history # Show previous commands

-!! # Repeat last command
+!! # Run last command again

-!n # Run command #n from history
+!n # Run command number n from history

-echo $USER # Print current user
+echo $USER # Show current username

 βš™οΈ Running & Creating Scripts

-#!/bin/bash # Shebang for Bash script
+#!/bin/bash # Shebang: use Bash to run this script

 chmod +x script.sh # Make script executable

-./script.sh # Run script
+./script.sh # Run script from current directory

 πŸ“‘ Process & Network Monitoring